May 2024

 Miranda Lowther

-co-supervisor: Helmut Hauser (1st)
+co-supervisor: Prof. Helmut Hauser (1st)

 My PhD research focuses on soft robotics, anthropomorphism, biomimicry and upper limb prosthetics, and my initial project will look at the morphology of soft prosthetic sockets for upper limb design.